jimmyb0b/action_mailer/README.md

 ```

-You can send the mail through other services like gmail
+Action Mailer can send emails through an email app such as gmail, mailgun, or others. <br>

+From gmail:

 ```html
 config.action_mailer.delivery_method = :smtp